 Obtaining help: The main two ways to obtain help are online at CampusWire or during class or office hours.
 You can also speak with your professor briefly after lecture.
-Please do not send email directly to TAs or professors for routine help or absences.
+Please do not send emails for routine help or absences.
 In cases of emergencies related to exams (e.g., illness) you should email your professor at the earliest possible opportunity.